iseries1/DrawPokerWX/README.md

 Next I need to build the logic to allow selecting cards to keep and keep track of the winnings.

+Rules are:

+Show 5 cards and allow picking which cards to keep and allowing a second roll.

+Each roll cost 5 points.

+Winning are calulated as follows:

+Jack or Better - 5
+2 Pair - 10
+3 of a kind - 15
+Straight - 20
+Flush - 25
+Full House - 40
+4 of a kind - 125
+Straight Flush - 250
+Royal Flush - 5000

+Winning could be negitive.

+Winning could be made to persist....

 Mike